Guinea1/AnotherScryptCoin/doc/build-osx.md

 **Note**: You only need Berkeley DB if the wallet is enabled (see [*Disable-wallet mode*](/doc/build-osx.md#disable-wallet-mode)).

-Build Anotherscryptcoin Core
+Build AnotherScryptCoin Core
 ------------------------

-1. Clone the Anotherscryptcoin Core source code:
+1. Clone the AnotherScryptCoin Core source code:

         git clone https://github.com/anotherscryptcoin-project/anotherscryptcoin
         cd anotherscryptcoin

-2. Build Anotherscryptcoin Core:
+2. Build AnotherScryptCoin Core:

-    Configure and build the headless Anotherscryptcoin Core binaries as well as the GUI (if Qt is found).
+    Configure and build the headless AnotherScryptCoin Core binaries as well as the GUI (if Qt is found).

     You can disable the GUI build by passing `--without-gui` to configure.